Fa\`a di Bruno Hopf algebras: Hopf algebras

 The unnecessary flip of~$f$ and~$g$ is traditional.
-This \textit{\bfb\ bialgebra}, so called by Joni and Rota~\cite{JoniR}, is commutative but not cocommutative.
-Since $a_1$ is a grouplike element, it must be invertible to have a Hopf algebra.
-For that, one must either adjoin an inverse $a_1^{-1}$, or put $a_1 = 1$, as we do from now on, that is, we consider only the subgroup $G_1$ of diffeomorphisms tangent to the identity at~$0$.
+This \textit{Faà di~Bruno bialgebra}, so called by Joni and Rota~\cite{JoniR82}, is commutative but not cocommutative.
+Since $a_1$ is a grouplike element, it must be invertible for this to be a Hopf algebra.
+For that, one must either adjoin an inverse $a_1^{-1}$, or else put $a_1 = 1$, as we do from now on.
+That is, we consider only the subgroup $G_1$ of diffeomorphisms tangent to the identity at~$0$.
 The first instances of the coproduct are, accordingly,